GavinHannerC/SCMP401/Notebook.md

 ```
 Note: The buttons that I am using seem to give odd boolean values.
 When they are pressed button.is_pressed returns false and vise versa

+## Sending an email from a python Program
+#### Goal:
+be able to send a csv file to a specfied email account form a python program

+#### Setting up ssmtp and email account
+I found directions on this [website](http://www.raspberry-projects.com/pi/software_utilities/email/ssmtp-to-send-emails)

+#### set up email account
+normal gmail set up
+go to this [link](https://www.google.com/settings/security/lesssecureapps) and allow less secure apps